OpenZeppelin/compound-monitoring/multisig-transactions-monitor/README.md

     - Compound multisig address

 - AE-COMP-NEW-PAUSE-GUARDIAN-ALERT
-  - Fired when a new pause guardian is changed by Compound's multisig wallet
+  - Fired when a new pause guardian is changed by the Compound multisig wallet
   - Type is always set to `Info`
   - Severity is always set to `Info`
   - Metadata field contains: